EmanuelePiemontese/Exploring-the-Use-of-LLMs-for-Requirements-Specification-in-an-IT-Consulting-Company/README.md

 ✅ **Docs generated** – Examples of documents generated with GPT4.
 ✅ **Interview with Analyst** – Expert feedback and TAM evaluation.
 ✅ **Efficiency and Cost Analysis** – Analysis of time and cost performance.
+✅ AllRights Overview – Description and features of the AllRights platform, including its functionality for managing digital rights, contracts, and content availability.

 ## 📁 Repository Structure